Skip to footer content

 }

 In this example, we first convert the long number to a string.
 Then, we create an HTML string that includes this converted number.
-Next, we use IronPDF's HtmlToPdf class to convert this HTML content to a PDF document.
+Next, we use IronPDF's HtmlToPdf functionality to convert this HTML content to a PDF document.
 Finally, we save the PDF document to a file named "LongToString.pdf" and open it using the default PDF viewer.

 C# Long to String (How It Works For Developers): Figure 1 - Outputted PDF from the previous code